 Vagrant sightings are rarely recorded much further inland than this bird's expected range, including as far east as Texas.

 While not all of these woodpeckers migrate, mountain populations generally stay at mid- or low-level elevations, and will altitudinally migrate to avoid the harshest northern winter weather, even though they stay within the same year-round range.
 In non-mountain populations, these woodpeckers may expand their summer breeding range slightly further north and significantly more inland throughout British Columbia.
 In winter, these woodpeckers move further south to southern Nevada, southwestern Arizona, and northern Baja.

 These woodpeckers are generally solitary or may be found in pairs during the breeding season.
-In flight, they alternate rapid wing beats with brief glides, giving their flight path an up-and-down, up-and-down pattern very characteristic of most woodpeckers.
+In flight, they alternate rapid wing beats with brief glides, giving their flight path a wave-like up-and-down, up-and-down pattern very characteristic of most woodpeckers.

 Diet and Feeding

 Red-breasted sapsuckers are generally mucivorous and eat primarily sap and nectar, though they also include insects in their diet for protein.
 They will also eat fruit and berries, particularly in late fall when insects and sap are not as abundant.
 These woodpeckers use a variety of foraging techniques, including probing, gleaning, stripping bark to encourage sap flow, and drilling an even series of holes they can revisit for sap and insects.
 Different birds will also visit those sap wells, including hummingbirds, warblers, and other woodpecker species.